-When I decided to be the birth coach for a stranger, little did I know it would result in two daughters….
+When I decided to be the birth coach for a meth addict, little did I know it would result in two daughters….

 The following is the synopsis of my memoir, Born in My Heart: A Bittersweet Adoption Blessing.

-Six years ago I was asked to be the birth coach for a woman (Ruth*) I didn’t know.
-Her husband (David) was in prison and her daughter, Payton in CPS custody.
+Nine years ago I was asked to be the birth coach for Ruth,* a meth addict I didn’t know.
+Her husband was in prison and her daughter, Payton, was in CPS custody.
 Ruth was an addict and she had no one for support.

 I chose to help out and witnessed the birth of a baby girl, Paige.
-I cut her umbilical cord, held her… and fell completely in love!
+I cut her umbilical cord, held her… and fell in love.

-Ruth had nowhere to recover from her C-section so my husband and I let her stay with us for almost a week.
-I learned about the person under the addiction during that time; I came to understand firsthand “hate the sin, not the sinner.”
+Ruth had nowhere to recover from her C-section so my husband and I took her in for five days.
+I learned about the person under the addiction and came to understand what it truly meant to “hate the sin, not the sinner.”

 Paige was placed in foster care because of severe drug withdrawal.
-Ruth decided to place her for adoption as she knew taking care of only one child on her own would be difficult enough.
-Ruth gave us her blessing to adopt Paige.
+Ruth decided to place her for adoption and gave us her blessing to adopt Paige.

-I attended all the court hearings and got to know Ruth even more during the legal process.
-I directly witnessed the conflicting emotions a biological mother** feels when she selflessly does what is in her child’s best interest.
+I attended all the court hearings and witnessed first-hand the conflicting emotions a birth mother feels when she selflessly does what is in her child’s best interest.

-A year later Payton reunified with Ruth.
-She was removed again six months later when Ruth and David stopped meeting county requirements.
-This time Payton was removed permanently.
+A year later Payton reunified with Ruth but was removed again six months later, this time permanently.
 We took Payton into our home just before she turned three, and adopted her a year later.